matthieu-lapeyre/wp-discourse-topic-integration/readme.md

 ## Installation

-Installing "Discourse Topic Integration" can be done either by searching for "Discourse Topic Integration" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "Discourse Topic Integration" can be done either by using the following steps:

 1. [Download](archive/master.zip) this plugin
 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard